 What if you were disabled for 2 years (24 months)?
 What would happen financially?

-Where would that money come from to pay $166,000 over those 2 years?
+So then, where would that money come from to pay $178,000 over those 2 years?

-Now, disability insurance isn’t designed to replace all of your gross salary.
+Now, disability insurance isn’t designed to replace all of your gross annual salary.
 It’ll replace about 60% of it.
 Why?
-For one thing, you aren’t paying tax on that disability benefit.
+For one thing, you aren’t paying tax on those disability insurance benefits.

 So, disability insurance will help pay for the mortgage, groceries, etc. However, what people don’t realize is that it has a huge, positive impact on protecting your wealth.